JOSEPHINEGEND/2-Python-Projects-Predicting-Survival-in-the-Titanic-Disaster---Predicting-Spam-Non-Spam-Emails/README.md

 ## 1. Predicting Survival in the Titanic Disaster.
 ## 2. Predicting whether an email is spam or ham.

-## IP WEEK 9 DATA SCIENCE CORE, October, 2019
+## Data Science Core, October, 2019

 ## By **Josephine Wanjiku**